Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 - Southern Miss has one win against the spread in three games this year.

-- Southern Miss' games this season have not gone over the total in three opportunities.
+- Southern Miss' games this season have not eclipsed the over/under yet in three opportunities.

-- The Golden Eagles have turned the ball over seven times this season, one more turnover than the Crimson Tide have forced (6).
+- This year the Golden Eagles have turned the ball over seven times, one more than the Crimson Tide's takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.